ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	•	Gradients from \mathcal{L}{3D} or from a pairwise sub-loss (\mathcal{L}{\mathrm{pair}}) update only the LoRA adapter weights, leaving the rest frozen.

 3.3 Unified Latent Merger
-	•	Purpose: Combine TorsionBERT angles + adjacency + Pairformer embeddings \mathbf{z}_{ij}, \mathbf{s}_i into one “conditioning latent” for diffusion.
+	•	Purpose: Combine TorsionBERT angles + adjacency + Pairformer embeddings \mathbf{z}_{ij}, \mathbf{s}_i into one "conditioning latent" for diffusion.
 	•	Implementation:
 	•	Possibly a small Transformer or MLP.
-	•	We can train it fully (no need to freeze) or also apply LoRA if it’s large.
+	•	We can train it fully (no need to freeze) or also apply LoRA if it's large.
 	•	Output:
 	•	A final latent representation for each residue (and possibly for residue pairs).
-	•	Feeds the Diffusion as a “condition.”
+	•	Feeds the Diffusion as a "condition."

 Indexing
-	•	Must ensure TorsionBERT’s residue i lines up with Pairformer’s residue i, etc.
+	•	Must ensure TorsionBERT's residue i lines up with Pairformer's residue i, etc.
-	•	Use a “ResidueIndexMap” if needed.
+	•	Use a "ResidueIndexMap" if needed.

 3.4 Diffusion Module (Stage D)
 	•	Purpose: Iteratively transform random/noised 3D coords (or partial coords from forward kinematics) into final 3D structure.
 	•	Implementation:
-	•	E.g. a 3D U-Net or GNN that at each step sees the “unified latent” as a condition.
+	•	E.g. a 3D U-Net or GNN that at each step sees the "unified latent" as a condition.
-	•	If it’s large, partial freeze with LoRA.
+	•	If it's large, partial freeze with LoRA.
 If smaller, train from scratch.
 	•	Loss:
 	•	Typically a diffusion denoising objective or a final L1/RMSD on the coordinates.
 	•	The final \mathcal{L}_{3D} is the main synergy enabler: it pushes all upstream modules to produce coherent angles, adjacency constraints, and pair embeddings.